kovaxis/midly/README.md

 # Midly

-Midly is a MIDI parser and writer designed for efficiency and completeness, making as few allocations as possible and using multiple threads to parse and write MIDI tracks in parallel.
+Midly is a MIDI decoder and encoder designed for efficiency and completeness, supporting both `.mid` files and real-time MIDI streams while making minimal allocations.

-The behaviour of the parser is also configurable through crate features.
 See the crate-level documentation for the available features and `no_std` support.

 ## Getting started